Dept. of Linguistics, MC-168

 PhD.
 McGill University, Montreal

 National Science Foundation, Linguistics and International Programs.
 PI: Silvina Montrul, Co-PIs: Rakesh Bhatt and Roxana Girju.
 (Proposal No. BCS-0917593, ARRA).
 Research project title: Differential Object Marking in Spanish, Hindi and Romanian Heritage Speakers.
-Amount $303,444 for three years.
+Amount $303,444.
+Duration 36 months (2009-2012)

 Awards and Honors